 All candidates for the MS degree are required to take a final examination after all other requirements for the degree have been completed and approval for graduation has been granted.
-The final examination is a presentation and defense of the thesis or research paper, as well as questions from the committee.
-The research paper or thesis must be submitted to and approved by the examining committee before scheduling the final examination.
-Students must submit the Exam Request form.
-Students must also obtain the Program Director's signature on the form.
-Students then submit the form to the Academic Affairs Specialist at least three weeks before the exam date.
-The Academic Affairs Specialist will submit the form to the Graduate School at least two weeks prior to the exam.
-The Request for Examination/Thesis Defense form can be found on the Graduate School website:
+The final examination is a presentation and defense of the thesis or research paper, as well as oral examination by the committee.

+The examination committee will conduct the final examination orally.
+The defense consists of a